Scope Proposal & Explainer

 Many scope proposals include a scope attribute in HTML.
 That’s required for the full-isolation use-case – where elements need to opt-in or out of global page styles up-front.
 But following that path would make scope much more similar to shadow-DOM in it’s limitations:

-Some authors might appreciate the “automatic” nature of that approach, but they could achieve the same goals with a naming convention:
+Some authors might appreciate the “automatic” nature of that approach, but they could achieve the same goals with a naming convention or tooling:

 p { color: blue; }